Timeline of reactions to the 2020 Hong Kong national security law (August 2021): Hong Kong Professional Teachers' Union dissolved

-The Hong Kong Professional Teachers' Union (PTU), the city's largest teacher's union with over 95,000 members and over 200 full-time staff, announced its disbandment following an unanimous recommendation at an executive council meeting the night before.
+The Hong Kong Professional Teachers' Union (PTU), the city's largest teachers' union with over 95,000 members and over 200 full-time staff, announced its disbandment following a unanimous recommendation at an executive council meeting the night before.
 The step, which had been preceded by a fortnight of pressure that began with articles in Chinese state run media and continued with the Education Bureau severing its ties with the union, was seen by observers as another sign of the pressure on civil society groups through the national security law which had already led several organizations to cease operations.
 The Education Bureau accused the union of encouraging students and teachers to take part in "unlawful activities".
 The union said that it had not incited students to join demonstrations.

 John Burns, an emeritus professor at the Department of Politics and Public Administration at the University of Hong Kong, suggested that the reason for the government to have cut ties with the union on 2 August – hours after the union had come under attack by mainland state media – may have been to reduce its influence in upcoming subsector elections relevant to the 2021 Hong Kong legislative election.
 Pro-establishment unions could "take over the positions that previously the PTU seemed to fill", he said.